s186969/DATA2410-Portfolio-1/README.md

 git clone https://github.com/s186969/DATA2410-Portfolio-1.git
 ```

-Once the repository has been cloned, you can run the script using Python 3:
+Once the repository has been cloned, you can run the script in a topology using Python 3:

 ```
 python3 simpleperf.py <arguments>